Great Math Board Game Software

 Chinese checkers.
 Pieces move by jumping over other pieces.
 The goal is to be the first to arrive on the opposite side.

 Why is it called Chinese Checker?
 The game was invented in Germany in 1892 under the name “Stern-Halma” as a variation of the older American game Halma.
 It was renamed “Chinese” in USA for marketing reasons.

 Reversi is made popular by computer.
 Two player take turns placing disks of his color on a 8x8 square board.
 Opponent's pieces that lies between your pieces will be changed to your color.
 The winner is the one with most pieces on the board.

 The champion of Reversi is no longer human.
-Program Logistello by Michel Buro beat the current world champion Takeshi Murakami 6 to 0 in 1997 August.
+Program Logistello by professor Michel Buro [https://skatgame.net/mburo/] beat the current world champion Takeshi Murakami 6 to 0 in 1997 August.

 Ataxx is a arcade game in the early 1990s.
 The game is similar to reversi in that you flip over your opponent's pieces, but instead by sandwitching, you flip adjacent ones.

-You can play the original arcade version of Ataxx on your personal computer by downloading MAME (or macmame.org) (basically, this program lets you play on your computer all early arcade video games up to about 1997.).
-Mac Win Linux
+You can play the original arcade version of Ataxx on your personal computer by downloading MAME https://www.mamedev.org/ (basically, this program lets you play on your computer all early arcade video games.).
+Mac OS Classic Windows Linux

 Abalone is a game played on a hexagonal grid.
-The object of the game is to push your opponent's pieces off the board.
+The goal is to push your opponent's pieces off the board.